-When it comes to tomato sauce, we here at Serious Eats have you covered,* but I noticed recently that we hadn't yet offered a recipe for a tomato coulis.
-It's about as simple as tomato sauce gets—essentially just a puree made from fresh tomatoes, which you can then go on to use as you wish.
+When it comes to tomato sauce, we here at Serious Eats have you covered,* but I noticed recently that we hadn't yet offered recipes for the two simple purees known as coulis (in French) and passata (in Italian).
+They are about as simple as tomato sauce gets—essentially just a puree made from fresh or barely-cooked tomatoes, which you can then go on to use as you wish.

 *There's my laborious but insanely good sauce made from fresh tomatoes.
 And then there's Kenji's oven-roasted red sauce, which is just as much work and just as wonderful.
 To help save you some time, I also created a much simpler marinara that's a heck of a lot less work, but still sterling.

-When making coulis, most of the year I generally prefer to puree canned whole tomatoes, since canned tomatoes are riper when picked than your average supermarket tomato.
+Most of the year I generally prefer to use either bottled passata or puree canned whole tomatoes myself, since canned tomatoes are riper when picked than your average fresh supermarket tomato.
 The only challenge is that canned tomatoes taste very cooked, and sometimes you want a fresher tomato flavor.
 Other times, you have an overabundance of great fresh tomatoes and want to make the most of them (think end of summer at the farmers market).

-Looking at existing recipes, I found many ways to make a tomato coulis.
+Looking at existing recipes, I found many ways to make this family of sauces.
 Some people peel and seed the tomatoes, dice them, then cook them just enough to remove excess water, then puree them.
 Others prefer to skip the peeling and seeding steps, instead opting to cook them—seeds, skins, and all—and strain them after.
 And then there are the folks who seed and peel the tomatoes, salt them to remove excess moisture through osmosis, and then finally puree the salted tomatoes while they're still raw.

-I played around with many of the most common methods—peeling, seeding, cooking, pureeing, and salting—to see which approach I preferred.
-What I've ended up with are two recipes, one for a quick-cooked tomato puree, the other for a raw sauce with an especially bright, fresh flavor.
+I played around with many of the most common methods—peeling, seeding, cooking, pureeing, and salting—until I'd ended up with versions of both a cooked tomato passata and a raw tomato coulis that I liked.

-For a cooked coulis, I strongly prefer leaving the skins and seeds on during cooking and straining them out afterwards.
-Tomato seeds and, more specifically, the jelly they're suspended in, have a lot of flavor, so it makes sense that including all of that during the cooking step would lead to a coulis with better, more rounded flavor.
+For a lightly cooked puree, I strongly prefer leaving the skins and seeds on during cooking and straining them out afterwards.
+Tomato seeds and, more specifically, the jelly they're suspended in, have a lot of flavor, so it makes sense that including all of that during the cooking step would lead to a puree with better, more rounded flavor.
 Thankfully, it's also easier to make this way.

 To make it, I dice tomatoes, then toss them in a pot and set it over moderate heat, stirring frequently.
 The tomatoes quickly begin dumping out their water as they heat up.